-I absolutely love my job as a freelance content marketer, consultant and brand strategist, but I wasn’t always in the freelance market.
+I absolutely love my job as an independent content marketer, consultant and brand strategist, but I wasn’t always in the freelance market.
 For five years I worked in the high-demand, fast-paced world of corporate.
-I began my corporate journey as an entry-level Web editor and ended it as Director of Content Marketing and Brand Strategy.
+I began my corporate journey as an entry-level Web editor and ended it as Director of Brand Strategy.

 From entry-level to Director level, I climbed the corporate ladder very successfully—and I am proud of myself for accomplishing what I have in just a few short years.
 I learned a heck of a lot by grinding day in and day out in the cutthroat world of corporate, but these eight lessons are the most important of them all…

 Find someone you can connect with, who has been in your shoes before you, who can guide you into becoming the person you strive to be.
 Find someone who isn’t afraid to hold you accountable and ask the hard questions but, at the same time, will also sit quietly when you need to cry at work (yes, it happened a couple times even to a stone-faced person like me).
 Thinking about my mentor from corporate always brings such a smile to my face and warmth to my heart.
 We traveled to corporate events together, and she wouldn’t think twice about staying two or three hours after end of day to talk with me about everything and anything if need be (even though she had her own family to care for).
 She even came to my wedding in May.

 Even though we now live thousands of miles apart (her in RI and me in CA) we still keep in touch.
 A true mentor is someone with the rare ability to see more for your life than you do at the moment, and who believes in you more than you know.
 I take pride in my ambition and drive; however, I am confident I wouldn’t be where I am today if it hadn’t been for my one-in-a-million mentor believing in me, coaching me, encouraging me and, above all, opening doors for me.